Same-sex marriage in Mississippi

-Same-sex marriage in Mississippi has been legal since June 26, 2015.
-On November 25, 2014, U.S. District Court Judge Carlton W. Reeves of the U.S. District Court for the Southern District of Mississippi ruled that Mississippi's ban on same-sex marriage was unconstitutional.
+Same-sex marriage has been legal in Mississippi since June 26, 2015.
+On November 25, 2014, Judge Carlton Reeves of the U.S. District Court for the Southern District of Mississippi ruled that the state's ban on same-sex marriage was unconstitutional in Campaign for Southern Equality v.
+Bryant.
 Enforcement of his ruling was stayed pending appeal to the Fifth Circuit Court of Appeals.
 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
-Hodges that the denial of marriage rights to same-sex couples is unconstitutional under the U.S. Constitution.
-On June 29, Attorney General Jim Hood ordered clerks to issue marriage licenses to same-sex couples.
-On July 1, the Fifth Circuit lifted its stay and Judge Reeves ordered an end to Mississippi's enforcement of its same-sex marriage ban.
-However, until July 2, 2015, several counties in Mississippi continued to refuse to issue marriage licenses, including DeSoto, Jasper, Jones, Newton, Pontotoc, Simpson and Yalobusha.
+Hodges that the denial of marriage rights to same-sex couples violates the U.S. Constitution.
+On June 29, Attorney General Jim Hood ordered clerks to comply with the court ruling and issue marriage licenses to same-sex couples.
+The Fifth Circuit lifted its stay on July 1, and Judge Reeves ordered an end to Mississippi's enforcement of its same-sex marriage ban.
+However, until July 2, 2015, several counties continued to refuse to issue marriage licenses, including DeSoto, Jasper, Jones, Newton, Pontotoc, Simpson and Yalobusha.

+Mississippi had previously denied marriage rights to same-sex couples by statute since 1997 and in its State Constitution since 2004.
+Polling suggests that a narrow majority of Mississippi residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 54% of respondents supported same-sex marriage.

 Legal history

+Restrictions

 In 1978, a same-sex couple was refused a marriage license.
 In 1994, another same-sex couple, Todd Emerson and Luis Cintron, applied for a license in Ocean Springs but were rejected.

-Restrictions

-On August 24, 1996, Governor Kirk Fordice issued an executive order banning same-sex marriage in the state.
-On January 10, 1997, the Mississippi State Senate passed a bill banning same-sex marriage in the state.
-On February 5, 1997, the House of Representatives passed the bill, and Governor Kirk Fordice signed it into law on February 12.
-It went into effect on the same day.
+Consequently, Governor Kirk Fordice issued an executive order banning same-sex marriage in the state on August 24, 1996.
+On January 10, 1997, the Mississippi State Senate passed a bill banning same-sex marriage.
+The House of Representatives passed the bill on February 5, 1997, and Governor Kirk Fordice signed it into law on February 12.
+It went into effect that same day.

-On March 1, 2004, the Mississippi House of Representatives, by a 97 to 17 vote, approved Amendment 1, a constitutional amendment defining marriage as "only between a man and a woman" and denying recognition to same-sex marriages from other jurisdictions.
+On March 1, 2004, the House of Representatives, by a 97 to 17 vote, approved Amendment 1, a constitutional amendment defining marriage as "only between a man and a woman" and denying recognition to same-sex marriages from other jurisdictions.
 The Mississippi Senate passed it on April 7 by a 51 to 0 vote, and voters approved it on November 4 with 86% of the vote.